 When evaluating financial technology providers, it's important to understand their underlying banking partnerships.

-In March 2025, Mercury announced they are transitioning away from Evolve Bank & Trust amid broader changes in the banking-as-a-service landscape.
+In March 2025, Mercury completed its migration away from Evolve Bank & Trust to Choice Financial Group and Column N.A. amid broader changes in the banking-as-a-service landscape.

-Both Choice Financial Group and Evolve Bank & Trust, two of Mercury's current banking partners, have been adapting to evolving regulatory expectations for bank-fintech partnerships.
+Both Choice Financial Group and Column N.A., Mercury's current banking partners, have been adapting to evolving regulatory expectations for bank-fintech partnerships.

 This is part of an industry-wide maturation process as financial regulators seek to establish clearer frameworks for these innovative arrangements.